vaccovecrana/cpio-hell/README.md

 # cpio-hell

-OMG working with CPIO archives is INSANE
+OMG working with CPIO archives is INSANE.